osteele/list-repos/ROADMAP.md

 This file outlines the future development milestones for the `dir-status` CLI.

+See also: [Wishlist](docs/wishlist.md) for additional feature ideas and improvements.

-## Milestone 0: Performance Optimization
+## Milestone 0: Performance Optimization ✅

-- Collect directory status in parallel using goroutines
+- ✅ Collect directory status in parallel using goroutines
-- Implement concurrent execution for VCS command calls
+- ✅ Implement concurrent execution for VCS command calls
 - Add progress indicator for large directory scans

 ## Milestone 1: CLI Filtering and Sorting Options